R&D measurement in South Africa

 Each year the R&D Survey team reports the latest available data on R&D expenditure and performance across five sectors: higher education, science councils, government, business, and not-for-profit organisations.
 Statistics are used in the development of science policy to set government R&D priorities and funding levels, and for monitoring and benchmarking purposes.

-Frascati Surveys have been carried out internationally for more than 40 years, but common understanding to what properly constitutes R&D remains somewhat problematic.
+Frascati R&D surveys have been carried out internationally for more than 40 years.

 As much care as possible is taken to develop a common understanding with the respondents of what properly constitutes R&D.